Franz Kline: Interpretation and legacy

 Kline is recognized as one of the most important yet problematic artists of the Abstract Expressionist movement in New York.
 His style is difficult for critics to interpret in relation to his contemporaries.

 His paintings are deceptively subtle.
 While generally his paintings have a spontaneous and dramatic impact, Kline often closely referred to his compositional drawings.
 He carefully rendered many of his most complex pictures from extensive studies, commonly created on refuse telephone book pages.
 Unlike those of his fellow Abstract Expressionists, Kline's works were only meant to look like they were done in a moment of inspiration; however, each painting was extensively explored before his housepainter's brush touched the canvas.

 Kline was also known for avoiding giving meaning to his paintings, unlike his colleagues who would give mystical descriptions of their works.
 In a catalog of Kline's works, art historian Carolyn Christov-Bakargiev writes that "his art both suggests and denies significance and meaning."
 Many of his works have been viewed by art historians as indications of a progression towards minimalist painting.
 They believe that his works hold an objective opacity and frankness that differs from the subjectivity involved with the New York School's style.
 This would make his work more similar to the avant-garde platforms like minimalism that replaced the Abstract Expressionist movement in the 1960s.

-Art historian David Anfam notes that artists working during Kline's life and after—such as Robert Rauschenberg, Aaron Siskind, Cy Twombly, Mark di Suvero, and Brice Marden—have all called Kline an inspiration.
+Art historian David Anfam notes that artists including Robert Rauschenberg, Aaron Siskind, Cy Twombly, Mark di Suvero, and Brice Marden have called Kline an inspiration.

 In 2024, Kline was announced as an inductee into the Luzerne County Arts & Entertainment Hall of Fame.